 The Question You Should Actually Be Asking

 "How much does a website cost?" is the wrong question.
-The right question is: "How many jobs will this website book me?"
+The right question is: "Will this website actually book me jobs?"

 That's not a website cost.
-That's the highest-ROI investment your business can make.
+That's one of the highest-leverage investments a service business can make.

 What to Look for When Evaluating a Website Investment